-If you are interested in animals and their roles in our world and how animal health and science go together, the Animal Veterinary Science (AVS) program at CWI is for you!
+If you are interested in animals and their roles in our world and how animal health and science go together, the Animal Veterinary Science program at CWI is for you!
 This program offers students a broad-base of biological principles.
-Throughout the program, students are encouraged to critically evaluate the importance of sustainability in animal agriculture and recognize the global nature of this field. they can use as the first two years of a bachelor’s degree or as skills in a variety of entry-level agricultural occupations.
+Throughout the program, students are encouraged to critically evaluate the importance of sustainability in animal agriculture and recognize the global nature of this field.
+Courses taken at CWI can transfer towards the first two years of a bachelor’s degree and the skills learned used in a variety of entry-level agricultural occupations.

 The Animal Veterinary Science (AVS) program at CWI will foster a comprehensive understanding of, and lifelong appreciation for, the contributions of agriculture in the local, statewide, national, and global community.
 The AVS program will empower students to meet the challenges of their individual career goals as well as enable them to be responsive to future changes in the animal veterinary science industry.